finos/FDC3/docs/api-bridging/spec.md

 When processing the disconnection of an agent from the bridge, the bridge MUST examine requests currently 'in-flight' and:

 * For requests that require the bridge to collate multiple responses:
-  * add the disconnected Desktop Agent's details to the `errorSources` array in teh response and the `BridgingError.AgentDisconnected` message to the `errorDetails` array.
+  * add the disconnected Desktop Agent's details to the `errorSources` array in the response and the `BridgingError.AgentDisconnected` message to the `errorDetails` array.
   * complete requests that no longer require further responses (all other agents have responded), or
   * continue to await the timeout (if other agents are yet to respond), or
   * return an 'empty' response in the expected format (if no other agents are connected and no data will be received).